-In simple terms. the SPF record is a TXT record which defines who may or may not send email for a domain.
-It defines the sender, the domain and how strict the policy should be applied.
-This enables ISP’s to use the SPF to either block email that fails this check or to use it to increase the accuracy of their anti-spam measures.
+In simple terms. the SPF record is a TXT record that defines who may or may not send an email for a domain.
+It defines the sender, the domain, and how strictly the policy should be applied.
+This enables ISPs to use the SPF to either block email that fails this check or to use it to increase the accuracy of their anti-spam measures.
 An SPF record has the following structure:

 The various elements are:

 v= The SPF record always starts with the v= element.
 This indicates the SPF version that is used.
 Right now the version should always be spf1 as this is the most common version of SPF that is understood by mail exchanges.

 a, mx, ip4, ip6 These define what IP addresses are allowed to send mail from the domain.
 Rarely used or discontinued records are not discussed here.

 a – If the domain name has an address record (A or AAAA) that can be resolved to the sender’s address, it will match.

 mx – If the domain name has an MX record resolving to the sender’s address, it will match (i.e. the mail comes from one of the domain’s incoming mail servers).

 ip4 – If the sender is in a given IPv4 address range, match.
 Example: ip4:188.8.131.52

 ip6 – If the sender is in a given IPv6 address range, match.
 Example: ip6:2001:0DB8:AC10:FE01::

 include – Include spf records from other sub-domains os domains.
 This allows more complex spf records to be built.